Maple Wood: Types, Facts, Uses

 6. Is maple wood good for flooring?

 Yes.
-Hard maple is very durable, making it ideal for high-traffic flooring, gyms, and dance halls.
+Hard maple is very durable, which makes it ideal for high-traffic flooring, gyms, and dance halls.

 7. Does maple flooring scratch easily?